 - HR – for compliance and operations

 - Comms – for email and document sharing

 Apart from the social media platforms we use for lead generation and referral sales, these 5 systems will be it.

 everyone collaborating in the same space

-We lose so much time having people working in disparate systems, including a bunch of different apps for social, tasks, projects, meetings and note taking.
-Quite often several of us are sitting in meetings and writing down our own subjective interpretation of the notes and actions, in different formats and places. #stratapp has live notes, including a timed meeting agenda and one click access to the meeting context, social, tasks, files and links.
+We lose so much time having people working in disparate systems, including a bunch of different apps for social, tasks, projects, meetings and note-taking.
+Quite often several of us are sitting in meetings and writing down our own subjective interpretations of the notes and actions, in different formats and places. #stratapp has live notes, including a timed meeting agenda and one-click access to the meeting context, social, tasks, files and links.
 I have totally lost patience with IT integrations – trying to get a dozen different systems to talk to each other and constantly chasing our tail each year on upgrades and maintenance. #stratapp is 10 apps in 1, so we will use #stratapp to align every employee on both strategic and daily work:

 3 new operating principles